 Yes, customers may opt out up to 60 days prior to program launch and anytime thereafter.
 If a customer opts-out after the BCE enrollment period (which ends 60 days post enrollment), PG&E requires that customers stay on their bundled service for 12 months before they can return to BCE service.

 How will BCE be staffed?
 Is it run by the City or County?

-Until BCE hires a chief executive in 2020, BCE formation will be managed by interim co-executives from the City of Chico and Butte County.
+Until BCE hires a chief executive, BCE formation will be managed by interim co-executives from the City of Chico and Butte County.
 BCE has also hired technical experts to support the start-up process and it is likely that BCE will launch with a small staff of 5-6 people and be supported as needed by outside venders with specific expertise.

 How can I give feedback or be involved?